hoodiecrow/thtcl/README.md

 }
 ```

 On startup, an __Env__ object called __global_env__ is created and populated with all the definitions from __standard_env__.
-Thereafter, each time a user-defined procedure is called a new __Env__ object is created to hold the bindings that the call closes over, and also a link to the outer environment (the one the call was evaluated in).
+Thereafter, each time a user-defined procedure is called a new __Env__ object is created to hold the bindings introduced by the call, and also a link to the outer environment (the one closed over when the procedure was created).

 ### Procedure class and objects